na-na-hi/renget/archive/lmg_models.md

 ## GPT4-X-Alpasta 30B (04/29/2023)
 !!! info

 	An attempt at improving Open Assistant's performance as an instruct while retaining its excellent prose.
 The merge consists of Chansung's GPT4-Alpaca Lora and Open Assistant's native fine-tune.

-	Note that while the prose is generally very good, it does suffer from the "Assistant" personality bleedthrough that plagues the OpenAssistant dataset, which can give you dry dialogue.
-However, several accounts claim it's nowhere near as bad as OA's finetunes, and that the prose gains makes up for it.
+	It is an extremely coherent model for logic based instruct outputs.
+And while the prose is generally very good, it does suffer from the "Assistant" personality bleedthrough that plagues the OpenAssistant dataset, which can give you dry dialogue for creative writing/chatbot purposes.
+However, several accounts claim it's nowhere near as bad as OA's finetunes, and that the prose and coherence gains makes up for it.

 Model | Type | Download
 --- | --- | ---